 There is a list of non-revenue passengers, all who have different priorities, and wherever you may fall on the list, you are hoping that there are enough open seats on the flight, for you to get on.

 When you are on standby for a flight, you are utilizing a pass from an employee of the airline.
-These passes are at a reduced fare, thus paying customers go before you.
+These passes are at a reduced fare, thus paying customers will always go before you.

 When you are on standby, you are not guaranteed a seat.